9 Data Security Best Practices For 2021

 Where Does Your Data Go and Who Uses It

 It is impossible to protect something that you do not know exists.
-Therefore, you need to recognize your data and its sensitivity with a high degree of accuracy.
+Therefore, you need to recognize your data and its sensitivity with high accuracy.

 You should know exactly how your data is used, who is using it, and where it is shared.
 Dig out data from everywhere, including the multiple devices and cloud services, and categorize those according to their sensitivity and accessibility.